Running a Provar CI Task in Azure DevOps Pipelines

 Step 1: Trigger.

-Continuous integration (CI) triggers a pipeline to run whenever you push an update to the specified branches or push specified tags.
+Continuous integration (CI) triggers a pipeline to run whenever you push an update to the specified branches or push selected tags.

 Step 2: Pool.

-To build your code or deploy your software using Azure Pipelines, you need at least one agent.
-Azure Pipelines provides a pre-defined agent pool named Azure Pipelines with Microsoft-hosted agents.
+You need at least one agent to build your code or deploy your software using Azure Pipelines.
+Azure Pipelines provides a predefined agent pool named Azure Pipelines with Microsoft-hosted agents.

 Step 3: Cache.

-Pipeline caching can help reduce build time by allowing the outputs or downloaded dependencies from one run to be reused in later runs, thereby reducing or avoiding the cost to recreate or redownload the same files again.
+Pipeline caching can help reduce build time by allowing the outputs or downloaded dependencies from one run to be reused in later runs, thereby reducing or avoiding the cost of recreating or redownloading the duplicate files again.

-- Caching .provarCaches: Execution time required to download metadata on every run can be reduced by caching it.
+• Caching .provarCaches: The execution time required to download metadata on every run can be reduced by caching it.

-- Caching ProvarHome: Caching of Provar Home directory is done in this step.
+• Caching ProvarHome: Cachiof the Provar Home directory is done in this step.

 Step 4: Bash.